0j-xie0/Stalker_Challenge/README.md

 # Stalker Challenge for Data Scientists
+#### Below is the outline of a problem to analyze potential stalker activity within a dataset consisting of user IDs, location IDs and time.
+The work done includes organizing and filtering of the data so as to reveal an interpretable relationship between user ID pairs.
 •Assume a "stalker” is someone who, in this dataset, visits some of the same locations as another person, after the other person goes to that location.
 •A “stalker score” for a pair of people, A & B, is the number of locations for which A has visited a location followed by B visiting that same location in the future.
 •Any given location should be counted once in the score, so a stalker score can never be higher than the number of unique locations that A and B have in common.